Cazorlas/Sonny/Readme.md

 - **[RevitTest](https://github.com/ricaun-io/RevitTest)** - Testing framework for Revit applications
 - **[Sonny.EasyRibbon](https://github.com/PhanCongVuDuc/Sonny.EasyRibbon)** - Attribute-based framework for creating Revit Ribbon UI
 - **[Sonny.RevitExtensions](https://github.com/PhanCongVuDuc/Sonny.RevitExtensions)** - Revit API extension methods and utilities library

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

+- How to report bugs
+- How to suggest features
+- How to submit pull requests
+- Code style guidelines

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Security

+If you discover a security vulnerability, please see our [Security Policy](SECURITY.md) for information on how to report it.

 ## Acknowledgments